ClaudioESSilva/claudioessilva.github.io/content/post/2019-06-19-dbatools-v1-0-its-available-check-it-out.md

 <h2>Code examples</h2>

 Here is a short script that shows how you can leverage these new commands.
-Don't forget to use `Get-Help` or visit our <a href="https://docs.dbatools.io">docs page</a> to know more about the commands.
+Don't forget to use `Get-Help` or visit our [docs page](https://docs.dbatools.io) to know more about the commands.

 ``` powershell
 $instance = "sql2016"